noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> Filtered 77 words (frequency and/or tfidf)
 #> Ignoring corThresh, automatically determine the value
 #> threshold = 0.304
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette RdPu is 9
+#> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.